MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 ## Adding attributes

-Upon selecting the *Seatch, Sort and Filter* tab on the left side menu, you can expect to see the following screen where you should select **Add attributes** to get started:
+Upon selecting the *Search, Sort and Filter* tab on the left side menu, you can expect to see the following screen where you should select **Add attributes** to get started:

 > [!div class="mx-imgBorder"]
 > ![](media/add-attributes.png "Add attributes")